rachelreveley/fixed-header-table/README.md

 * Layout is 100% CSS-based so no crazy polling or JS event handling
 * user-resizable columns! (with the supplied jQuery plugin)

+## Browser Compatibility:

+Tested on newest versions of Chrome, Safari, and Firefox.
+I have no idea if this works in IE.

 ## Caveats:

 Of course this solution isn't a silver bullet.
 There are a few things to keep in mind: